andreahcruz/lab1/README.md

 SNOWFLAKE_PASSWORD=yourown
 SNOWFLAKE_ACCOUNT=yourown

-(obviously instead of yourown please put your own creditials) Snowflake account can be found here when you log in
+(instead of yourown please put your own creditials) Snowflake account can be found here when you log in

 ![image](https://github.com/user-attachments/assets/5d69c23a-34e0-41dc-8657-5ddca3dc01a2)